THEOplayer/samples-ios-sdk/Offline-Playback/Guides/howto-offline-stream-caching/README.md

 }
 ```

 As described previously, `CachingTask` progress can also be monitored by listening to the `CachingTaskEventTypes.PROGRESS` event.
-Please visit [Initialising a Caching Task] for code snippet.
+Please visit [Initializing a Caching Task] for the code snippet.

 ## Caching a DRM Stream

-To cache a DRM stream, a `SourceDescription` with the appropriate `DRMConfiguration` shall be passed to the `createTask()` function (see [Initialising a Caching Task]).
+To cache a DRM stream, a `SourceDescription` with the appropriate `DRMConfiguration` should be passed to the `createTask()` function (see [Initializing a Caching Task]).
 The rest of the procedure will be the same once the DRM `CachingTask` is created.

 ## Renewing DRM license